validityBase/vbase-py-samples-collab/docs/quickstart.md

     Once you have the API key, the following notebook will guide you through the steps of setting up your Google Collab environment: [https://colab.research.google.com/github/validityBase/vbase-py-samples-collab/blob/main/samples/setup.ipynb](https://colab.research.google.com/github/validityBase/vbase-py-samples-collab/blob/main/samples/setup.ipynb)

    2. **Option 2: Copy your existing vBase environment:**
     If you have previously configured vBase access, for instance, when using the `vbase-py-tools` package, you can re-use those settings from the `.env` file created during the initialization.
-Copy `FORWARDER_ENDPOINT_URL`, `FORWARDER_API_KEY`, and `PRIVATE_KEY` values from you `.env` file to the secrets manager.
+Copy `FORWARDER_ENDPOINT_URL`, `FORWARDER_API_KEY`, and `PRIVATE_KEY` values from your `.env` file to the secrets manager.

 2. **Verify your environment:**
     Below is a summary of the configuration settings.